Causal Modeling for Fairness in Dynamical Systems: Causal Interpretations of Dynamic Fairness Models

-The SCM framework suggests several interesting interventions. \begin{enumerate} \item Intervention on \emph{latent dynamics}: $\text{do}(f_\lambda \rightarrow \hat f_\lambda)$ represents an intervention on the population dynamics, which we could test how a given policy responds to environment changes or misspecified structural equations. $\text{do}(b_k=\hat b_k)$ is a simple atomic intervention of a similar flavor, which changes the expected number of individuals entering each group at a given time step. \item Intervention on \emph{group distributions}: $\text{do}(P_k \rightarrow \hat P_k)$ represents a static change to the group-$k$ distribution over input-output pairs, which could be carried out at one or every time step.
-Modeling group distributions that change dynamically would require a modification to the SCM. \end{enumerate}
+This SCM suggests several interesting interventions: \begin{enumerate} \item Intervention on \emph{latent dynamics}: $\text{do}(f_\lambda \rightarrow \hat f_\lambda)$ represents an intervention on population dynamics, which we could use to test how policies affect the entry and exit of various groups from the environment over time. $\text{do}(b_k=\hat b_k)$ is a simple atomic intervention of a similar flavor, which changes the expected number of individuals entering each group at a given time step. \item Intervention on \emph{group distributions}: $\text{do}(P_k \rightarrow \hat P_k)$ shifts the distribution over input-output pairs for group $k$, which could be carried out at one or every time step. \end{enumerate}